 Normally, when a builder is completing construction on a new house, they will at least insulate garage walls and ceilings that are attached to the interior living spaces of the home (think above-the-garage bedrooms and living rooms that border the garage wall).

-But if your home was built before 2000, you may not have insulation in your garage walls and ceilings at all.
-Building codes and energy-efficiency standards have come a long way in the last 10–20 years.
+But if your home was built before 2000, you may have a completely uninsulated garage.
+Building codes and energy efficiency standards have come a long way in the last 10 to 20 years.

 It can be hard to know if your builder-installed garage insulation is creating an effective thermal boundary—even if your house was built after 2000.